Treating The Soul

 When the child of God loves the Word of God, He is changed by the Spirit of God, for the Glory of God, because He has found the Truth of God!

-Since that time, over 150 men have given their heart to the Lord Jesus Christ. relationships and work ethics restored have allowed man of these men to live wholesome, God fearing lives after graduation.
+Since that time, over 200+ men have given their heart to the Lord Jesus Christ.
+Relationships and work ethics restored have allowed man of these men to live wholesome, God fearing lives after graduation.
 We get reports daily of how well these men are doing.
 The centrality of the Lord Jesus is the reason for this success.
 Jesus is central in everything we do.
-Our teaching is designed to unveil the majesty and Excellency of the Lord Jesus and His perfect finished work on the cross.
-Our office is managed with the highest degree of honor and integrity. this remark was made recently after a State review of our 501c3 status.
+Our teaching is designed to unveil the Majesty and Excellency of the Lord Jesus and His perfect finished work on the cross.
+Our office is managed with the highest degree of honor and integrity; this remark was made recently after a state review of our 501c3 status.
 "Broken Lives Rescue Ministry is the definition of a non-profit organization."
 "When they say non-profit, they mean it."

 Born and raised in the Tupelo area, Shane Scribner is the founder of Broken Lives Rescue Ministry.
 Reared in a loving Christian home, Shane being a shy person found a way to open up through alcohol at an early age of 16.
 After drinking which turned into drug usage, Shane went through seven years in rehab not including the jail times that he served.
 Experiencing several near death experiences he also was in a wreck in which he lost 16 of his teeth in a four wheeler accident.
 After this he still turned back to the bottle because he realized that through drinking and drugs he could hide a lot of his fears.
 Self pity became a mode of operation, and things really became a struggle in daily life.
 After this, six years later he sobered up and met his wife.
 God blessed Shane with a beautiful family and felt life had changed for him.
 Starting a successful construction business, going to church and taking care of his family, life seemed to be good, when daily pressures set in.
 One drink wont hurt, he thought to himself, and four months later he found himself back in jail.
 Twenty-One charges were facing him with 40 years to life in prison was slated for his future.
 His wife took the children and left returning to her home in Chicago.
 When Shane heard the steel door slam shut with 30 other inmates in the cell with him, he hit his knees and begged for God's forgiveness.
 There is where he gave himself to Jesus, and months later found him headed to another rehab.